codegeasss/website-searcher/README.md

 Match result defaults to false for failed URLs.

 Please note that, if the `results.txt` already exits in the current directory, it would be appended with new result when the program is run multiple times.

+Right now search term is hardcoded inside `App.java` file which contains the `main` method.
+If you want to change the search term or run unit tests, you can import the project as maven project into an IDE such as IntelliJ.

 # Implementation